-- On-campus buildings - Residence halls - Non-campus buildings or non-campus property controlled by the College - Public property immediately adjacent to and accessible from campus
+- On-campus buildings - Residence halls - Non-campus buildings or non-campus property controlled by the College - Public property immediately adjacent to and accessible from campus departments such as College Administrators, Campus Security, Registrar, Student Organization/Club Advisors, Student Life Director, and Coaches.

-Crimes within these geographic locations are statistically counted if they are reported to local police agencies, the Security Department, or to a Campus Security Authority.
+Crimes within these locations are statistically counted if reported to local police agencies, the Security Department, or a Campus Security Authority.

-The Department of Education defines a Campus Security Authority as "any official of the [college] who has significant responsibility for students and campus activities, and includes but is not limited to individuals in departments such as: College Administrators, Campus Security, Registrar, Student Organization/Club Advisors, Student Life Director and Coaches.
+The Department of Education defines a Campus Security Authority as "any official of the [college] who has significant responsibility for students and campus activities, and includes but is not limited to individuals in